Juan Sandoval Íñiguez: Political controversy

-Sandoval has intervened in political issues at the national level.
+Sandoval has frequently intervened in political issues at the national level.

 He has organized opposition to the use of condoms, sex education, emergency contraceptive pills.
 In August 2010 he entered the debate on the legalisation of gay marriage in Mexico by accusing justices of the Mexican Supreme Court of having accepted bribes from the Party of the Democratic Revolution (PRD) and the PRD mayor of Mexico City, Marcelo Ebrard, to uphold the Mexico City statute that legalises both gay marriage and gay adoption of children.
 Ebrard filed suit against him in the civil courts in Mexico City for defamation after Sandoval refused to retract his comments.

 He has made several controversial statements.
 He has said, "To be a Protestant, one cannot have any shame"; and on women rape victims he has been quoted as saying: "Women should not go around being so provocative; because of this there are so many rapes."
 He has been criticised by gay rights groups for using the term "maricón" (Spanish equivalent to "fag") to describe homosexuals, which is regarded as insulting.

 In 2015, following the legalization of same-sex marriage in Mexico, Sandoval, along with Archbishop Carlos Cabrero and the Spanish exorcist José Antonio Fortea, performed a mass exorcism against "abortion, Satanism, corruption, the cult of 'holy' death and the legalization of sexual aberrations."

 Facebook placed a warning screen over a chat by Sandoval Iñiguez on 12 January, 2021, in which he claimed COVID-19 vaccines contain a satanic microchip.

-Cardinal Íñiguez was admitted to hospital on 3 February 2021 after suffering heart failure but according to the archdiocese he has since recovered.
+Cardinal Sandoval was admitted to hospital on 3 February 2021 after suffering heart failure, but according to the archdiocese, he has since recovered.